h2r/ein/language.md

-individual words onto the data stack (`1` and `"something"`) or groups of words onto the call stack (`( "hello" print )`), while others (like `+`) are more obviously functions in that they consume words from the data stack, perform a computation, and leav a result on the data stack.
+individual words onto the data stack (`1` and `"something"`) or groups of words onto the call stack (`( "hello" print )`), while others (like `+`) are more obviously functions in that they consume words from the data stack, perform a computation, and leave a result on the data stack.

 ### Argument Order